Advances in Anti-Deception Jamming Strategies for Radar Systems: A Survey: Strategies for Radar Anti-Deception Jamming

 \section{Strategies for Radar Anti-Deception Jamming}

-We classify radar anti-deception jamming strategies based on their functional objective, as illustrated in Figure~\ref{fig:taxonomy_jamming_iii}.
+We classify radar anti-deception jamming strategies based on their functional objective, as illustrated in Fig.~\ref{fig:taxonomy_jamming_iii}.
 This includes the prevention, detection, and mitigation of deception attacks.
-Each category is explored in its own subsection below.
-The study in~\cite{li2023random} distinguishes between passive and active anti-jamming strategies.
+Each category is explored in its own subsection below \cred{and may be linked to a specific stage within the radar signal processing chain, as overviewed in Fig.~\ref{fig:intro}.} The study in~\cite{li2023random} distinguishes between passive and active anti-jamming strategies.
 Passive methods enhance resilience through signal processing adaptations, while active methods modify the transmitted waveform to counter deception.
 The latter encompasses strategies aimed at preventing deception attacks, which we discuss first.